vdanen/vex-reader/README.md

 ## Development

 Contributions to vex-reader are welcome.
-Currently it works predominantly with Red Hat's VEX files and has limited success with othe VEX files (such as from Cisco).
+Currently, it works predominantly with Red Hat's VEX files and has limited success with other VEX files (such as from Cisco).
 If `vex-reader` fails to parse the VEX file you're feeding it, you can either submit a patch or open an issue and link to the VEX file you're trying to parse.